Table of Contents

 The Origins of Achiote Seeds

-- Mesoamerican Use: Mayans and Aztecs used achiote for ceremonial purposes and as a natural dye.
+- Mesoamerican Use: Mayans and Aztecs used achiote for ceremonial body painting and as a natural dye.

-- Global Spread: European explorers brought it back to Europe, where it was used to color cheese and butter.
+- Global Spread: European explorers introduced achiote to Europe in the 16th century, where it was used to color cheese and butter.

 Feature | Description |